Bam Bam (Camila Cabello song): Critical reception

 Billboard named "Bam Bam" a contender for song of summer 2022.

 "Bam Bam" won the 'International Collaboration of the Year' Award at the NRJ Music Awards of 2022.

-"Bam Bam" is also nominated for Best Pop Duo/Group at the upcoming 2023 Grammy Awards, Cabello's fourth nomination, and second in the Best Pop Duo/Group Category.
+"Bam Bam" was nominated for Best Pop Duo/Group at the 2023 Grammy Awards, Cabello's fourth nomination, and second in the Best Pop Duo/Group Category.

 Commercial performance

-In its first week after release "Bam Bam" landed at number 23 on the Billboard Hot 100, and rose in its eighth week to a peak of 21, making it Cabello's 7th highest charting song ever on the Hot 100.
-Bam Bam became Cabello's eighth top-40 hit on the Hot 100.
+In its first week after release "Bam Bam" landed at number 23 on the Billboard Hot 100, and rose in its eighth week to a peak of 21, making it Cabello's 7th highest-charting song ever on the Hot 100.
+"Bam Bam" became Cabello's eighth top-40 hit on the Hot 100.
 The song debuted at Number 2 on the US Digital Song Sales chart.
-Bam Bam peaked at number 8 on the US Pop Airplay chart, Cabello's 8th Top 10 entry and highest since her release of "My Oh My" in 2020.
-Bam Bam charted for 20 weeks on the BB100 before going recurrent and exiting.
+"Bam Bam" peaked at number 8 on the US Pop Airplay chart, Cabello's 8th Top 10 entry and highest since her release of "My Oh My" in 2020.
+"Bam Bam" charted for 20 weeks on the BB100 before going recurrent and exiting.

-Bam Bam debuted at number 10 on the Billboard Global 200 marking Cabello's highest entry on the chart, it then rose and peaked at number 5 on the chart, marking Cabello's first top 5 entry.
+"Bam Bam" debuted at number 10 on the Billboard Global 200 marking Cabello's highest entry on the chart, it then rose and peaked at number 5 on the chart, marking Cabello's first top 5 entry.

 In the UK, "Bam Bam" debuted on the UK Singles Chart at Number 22, before rising to number 7, marking Cabello's fifth Top 10 entry.
-In Ireland, Bam Bam peaked at number 4 on the Irish Singles Chart.
+In Ireland, "Bam Bam" peaked at number 4 on the Irish Singles Chart.

 In Canada "Bam Bam" debuted at Number 10 on the Canadian Hot 100, before rising to number 4, making it Cabello's 3rd Top 5 hit in Canada.
 It peaked at number 4 on the Canada AC, and number 2 on Canadian Pop Radio.

-In Australia "Bam Bam" debuted at Number 19 on the ARIA Singles Chart, before reaching a new peak of 11, marking Cabello's third-highest charting song in Australia, it remained at number 11 for two consecutive weeks.
+In Australia "Bam Bam" debuted at Number 19 on the ARIA Singles Chart, before reaching a new peak of 11, marking Cabello's third-highest-charting song in Australia, it remained at number 11 for two consecutive weeks.

 Overall "Bam Bam" has reached the Top 10 in 18 countries.
 "Bam Bam" is currently the 2nd most streamed female lead song released in 2022 on Spotify as of November 2022.
 It also spent its first 100 days after release inside the top 10 of the iTunes Worldwide Chart.
 The music platform Deezer announced "Bam Bam" was the most streamed female song of 2022 on the platform, and 3rd most overall.